KarenMars/TUD_ESL/README.md

 # Embedded system laboratory

-This is the code base of the course `Embedded system laboratory`
+This is the code base of the course `Embedded systems laboratory`